raesene/kubeconeu-presentation/_posts/0000-01-09-conclusion.md

 # Conclusion

-* Security Model isn't perfect, but is improving.
 * Default Security Options very important.
 * Always think about your threat model and attack surface :)
+* Get the basics right

 ---